Privacy Policy

 On our Website we use Salesforce, a Customer-Relationship-Management (CRM) Tool.
 Service Provider is salesforce.com Germany GmbH, Erika-Mann-Str.
 31, 80636 Munich currently stored on servers in Germany and France (or generally in the EU) and used to send order confirmations and shipping information.

 The processing of your data in the Salesforce Sales Cloud is based, where relevant, on our legitimate interest in using a CRM system in accordance with Art.
 6 Para.
-1 lit f) EU-GDPR, otherwise on your consent in accordance with Art.
+1 lit f) GDPR, otherwise on your consent in accordance with Art.
 6 Para.
-1 S. 1 lit. a) EU GDPR.
+1 S. 1 lit. a) GDPR.

-The processing of your data in the Salesforce Service Cloud is based on your consent in accordance with Article 6 Paragraph 1 Clause 1 Letter a) EU GDPR.
+The processing of your data in the Salesforce Service Cloud is based on your consent in accordance with Article 6 Para.
+1 lit a) GDPR.

-The processing of your data in the Salesforce Marketing Cloud is based on your consent in accordance with Article 6 Paragraph 1 Clause 1 Letter a) EU GDPR.
+The processing of your data in the Salesforce Marketing Cloud is based on your consent in accordance with Article 6 Para.
+1 lit a) GDPR.

 The data will be deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.